RevHero/RevHero/README.md

 ### Creating the Admin User ###
  - Run the URL **YOUR_SITE_URL/install** in browser for Admin setup
  - Provide the email and password for Admin credentials
- - This will setup the Admin user for first time setup
+ - This will setup the Admin user for first time

 ### Setting up the Mandril & IPInfoDB credentials ###
  - Navigate to the "app/Config/core.php"